 As an architecture, the DOA is focused entirely on information management in the Internet or other computational environments.
 It is in the interest of all parties that rely on it to keep it from fragmenting.
 So far (other than adversarial attempts to undermine the Internet via use of spam, viruses, phishing efforts and cybersecurity related activities) the Internet has maintained its integrity due to the desire of the participants to achieve that outcome.
 While this is not exactly the same set of concerns as might exist for various implementations of DOA components, and their interaction as part of the core DOA-based infrastructure, the end result of coherent operation rather than fragmentation (including interoperability with other different information systems) is the desired end result.

-One is the use of identifiers to enable direct interaction with DOs (rather than with a technical feature of a system such as a file in lieu of its contents).
+One is the use of identifiers to enable direct interaction with DO's [rather than with a technical feature of an operating system (e.g., a file) in lieu of the actual content].
 The Digital Object Interface Protocol (DOIP) available here enables all DO Repositories to interoperate independently from the storage system implementation in use.
 Implementations of DOA components, such as the Handle System, incorporate security via an intrinsic PKI capability, where each user, system, piece of information (and perhaps other network resources) has its own unique identifier.
 The role of the identifier/resolution component of the DOA is what enables persistence, in the face of information that changes location or is mutable over time, provided that the parties responsible for the information itself continue to make it available by means of its identifier.